The Spectrum (album)

 The Spectrum is the second studio album by British recording artist Daley.
 It was released on 14 July 2017 through BMG and The End Records.

 Critical reception

 The Spectrum received generally mixed reviews from music critics.
 Spectrum Culture editor Daniel Bromfield called that it a "frustratingly generic R&B album and not a terribly well thought-out one."
 He rated the album three stars out of five and wrote that "most of the best moments on the album are sourced directly from [Daley's] throat, in part because of the beauty of his vocals and in part because there’s not much else to grab one here."

+Commercial performance

+In the United States, the album failed to chart on the Billboard 200, though it debuted and peaked at number 13 on the Independent Albums chart.
+It also placed seventh on the Heatseekers Albums chart.

 Track listing

 Credits adapted from the liner notes of The Spectrum.